-Vitamin D3 400iu
+Vitamin D3 400iu 30

-Osteoporosis, osteomalacia (bone softening), muscle weakness/wasting, cellular support, heart disease, stroke, hypertension, autoimmune diseases, depression, chronic pain, osteoarthritis, psoriasis, and periodontal disease.
+Potential applications: Osteoporosis, osteomalacia (bone softening), muscle weakness/wasting, cellular support, heart disease, stroke, hypertension, autoimmune diseases, depression, chronic pain, osteoarthritis, psoriasis, and periodontal disease.
 Hyperparathyroidism due to low levels of vitamin D. Vitamin D malabsorption is common in Crohn’s Disease and can lead to a deficiency of the vitamin.

-Known contraindications - People with hyperparathyroidism should not take vitamin D without consulting a physician.
+Known contraindications: People with hyperparathyroidism should not take vitamin D without consulting a physician.

-Vitamin D should be used with caution in patients taking digoxin, because hypercalcemia (which may result with excess vitamin D use) may precipitate abnormal heart rhythms.
+Interactions: Vitamin D should be used with caution in patients taking digoxin, because hypercalcemia (which may result with excess vitamin D use) may precipitate abnormal heart rhythms.

 Concurrent administration of thiazide diuretics and vitamin D to hypoparathyroid patients may cause hypercalcemia, which may be transient or may require discontinuation of vitamin D. Stimulant laxatives can reduce dietary vitamin D absorption.
 Use of corticosteroids can cause osteoporosis and calcium depletion with long-term administration.
 This calcium depletion creates a greater need for both supplemental calcium and vitamin D (which is necessary for calcium absorption).

-Pregnancy and lactation - Recommendations for vitamin D in pregnancy, at the time of writing, are set at 10ug (400iu) daily.
+Pregnancy and lactation: Recommendations for vitamin D in pregnancy, at the time of writing, are set at 10ug (400iu) daily.
 Doses higher than 10ug should be via consultation with a GP.

-Useful links - Osteoporosis: Calcium, magnesium and boron powder, organic flax seed oil, Synbiotic Daily (improves calcium metabolism).
+Useful links: Osteoporosis: Calcium, magnesium and boron powder, organic flax seed oil, Synbiotic Daily (improves calcium metabolism).